metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 * Pick a `Username` and `Password` for your database.
 This is just for reference if you need to connect to your db directly for some reason, but generally this should not be necessary.
 These settings will be automatically made available to your Metabase instance, so you will not need to put them in anywhere manually.
 * You can safely leave the `Retention setting` as `Create snapshot`
 * Under `Availability` we recommend the default value of `Single Availability Zone` for most circumstances.

+Once you've entered a password and clicked `Save`, the red outline should have gone away, indicating that the application is valid and ready to be launched.

 ### Additional Options